 Get a List of YouTube Videos

 Once you are ready with the API key, create 3 files in your project.
-These files stand for configuration, helper methods, Ajax handling, and display the final result.
+These files will be responsible for configuration, helper methods, Ajax handling, and display of the final result.

 config.php